 Unit rationale, description and aim

-With the development of modern electronic cryptographic methods, Number Theory has evolved from a purely abstract subject into one of crucial economic importance securing the vast majority of funds transfers across the world every day.
+With the development of modern electronic cryptographic methods, Number Theory has evolved from a purely abstract subject into one of crucial practical importance.
 Essentially all secure electronic communication now relies upon elementary number theory results.
 The unit also considers the ethics surrounding the use of strong cryptography and the tension between the needs of vulnerable and sometimes oppressed peoples and the need to restrict criminal behaviour.
-The widespread use and application of cryptocurrencies to support vulnerable and oppressed peoples will be contrasted to the current restricted use as a simple commodity.

-This unit uses the mathematical knowledge and understanding developed in earlier units to introduce some of the ideas and applications of Cryptography.
-The study of cryptographic algorithms such as RSA is supported by consideration of topics from number theory including congruences, primality and factorisation.
-Digital signature schemes will be introduced, including the need for such schemes.
+In this unit, the study of cryptographic algorithms such as RSA is supported by consideration of topics from number theory including congruences, primality and factorisation.
 The ethics surrounding the use of cryptographic systems will be considered, as well as the counter-intuitive idea that a study of cryptanalysis strengthens cryptography.

 2025 10